 AEGIS has a robust inspection framework, which ensures that accredited organisations meet strict safeguarding criteria, including fully inspected host families, criminal record checks on staff and a safeguarding policy and mission statement.
 This provides peace of mind for both parents and schools.
 Bright World achieved Gold standard accreditation in 2020.

 Bright World has been accredited by AEGIS since 2006, who re-inspect Guardianship Organisations every four years.
-In our 2017 re-inspection, carried out by impartial ISI trained inspectors, we achieved outstanding results.
+In our 2021 re-inspection, carried out by impartial ISI trained inspectors, we achieved outstanding results with 100% in all areas.

 Safeguarding is at the heart of everything we do at Bright World and is something that our Directors, Lana & James Foster are particularly passionate about.
 All of our head office staff, local Bright World Buddies, host families and representative drivers are fully screened according to Safer Recruitment guidance.